NicholasEgerton/GraphGen/README.md

 # GraphGen
 Simple mathematical graphing calculator inspired by Desmos, made with SFML and C++.

-Made by altering functions based on variables, a, n, and c, and therefore can only support _polynomials._
+Made by altering functions based on variables, a, n, and c, and therefore can only support _rational functions._

 ## Installation: